mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 3” (June 11, 1979) at 1:09:51](https://katagiritranscripts.net/1979-06-11-Fukanzazengi-Talk-3#10951).

-This is a small part of a much longer talk which ties together many ideas in *Fukanzazengi*, including this notion of practicing for lifetime after lifetime.
+This is a small part of a much longer talk which ties together many ideas in *Fukanzazengi*, including this notion of practicing for lifetime after lifetime, and what it means to arrange our circumstances.
 We’ll return to those points in the following chapters.

 But this is the conclusion: to do it.